A weekend in Hobart, Tasmania

 Then it is out to MONA for lunch on the lawn and to take in as much as your brain will allow during the afternoon.
 You can enjoy a delightful Moo Brew beer in one of the bars if you need a rest.

 If MONA is not an experience you are after, perhaps you might book into a cooking class instead at the world class Agrarian Kitchen an hour north of Hobart where you can get expert tuition and hospitality from Rodney Dunn and Severine Demanet.

-Back into Hobart to the hottest ticket in town, the much-feted Garagistes where chef Luke Burgess pays homage to the best of local produce and co-owners Katrina Birchmeier and Kirk Richardson dispense wines from the extensive list of organic and natural wines from around the world.
-There are only forty seats so make sure you reserve a seat.
-Also make sure you make time for a drink at their nearby bar, Sidecar, which also specialises in the best natural wines the world has to offer.
+Back into Hobart for dinner at the hottest ticket in town, the much-feted Garagistes where chef Luke Burgess pays homage to the best of local produce.
+They also offer organic and natural wines from around the world.
+There are only forty seats so make sure you make a reservation.